Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 Step 3: Business Analysis

-The critical aspect is understanding the growth, debt in the company and competition because I prefer to invest in a unique business with very little competition.
+The critical aspect is understanding the company’s growth, debt, and competition because I prefer to invest in a unique business with very little competition.

-The peers that we see on sites like a screener aren’t enough because they may be in the same sector but may not compete with the underlying business.
+The peers we see on sites like a screener aren’t enough because they may be in the same sector but not compete with the underlying business.

 So I look for the following in Fine Organics.